RMPR/rmpr.github.io/_posts/2021-11-8-the-fish-shell-is-amazing.md

 contextual, depending on where you are, it suggests different things.

 -   Floating point calculation directly inside the shell, not super important, but I used to use a REPL or bc for that

--   You can configure your shell using a web interface! just run `fish_config`
+-   You can configure your shell using a web interface!
+Just run `fish_config`

 ## What about Plugins?